Capp3/klipper_pico_packs/README.md

 | J6        | IO1                 | gpio26       | 31        |
 | J7        | I2C                 | i2c0f        | 20/21     |

-The board design includes provisions for adding i2c pullup resistors to 3.3v. i2c interface only compatible at 3.3v.
+The board design includes provisions for adding i2c pullup resistors to 3.3v. i2c interface only compatible at 3.3v for supply and signal.